ambient-innovation/django-ai-kit-auth/README.md

 * Django in the back
 * React in the front
-* Material UI is used for the standard theme, but its not tightly coupled and not a necessary dependency
+* Material UI is used for the standard theme, but its not tightly coupled and there are efforts to make it a not necessary dependency
 * REST Api
 * Sessions authentification.
-Support for JWT is planned, but not as the main auth method, but to enable access to external services for a short amount of time.
+Support for JWT is planned --- not as the main auth method, but to enable access to external services for a short amount of time.